 Another big killer is disease and illness.
 These often come from bad sanitation, poor food choices, and lack of proper ventilation.
 Illnesses can also come from infected bedding, decorations, or even on your hands.
 This can all be prevented with proper sanitation practices.

-Other pets are another way turtles and tortoises might have a shorter lifespan.
+Other pets are another way tortoises might have a shorter lifespan.
 This could go under many headings, but we gave it its own.
 See, other pets can cause injuries, like biting through a shell.
 They can carry parasites and diseases.
 They can contaminate your turtle or tortoise’s food and water.
 They can even scare your torts to death.
 Keep other pets away from your turtle tank or tortoise enclosure.

 Caring for your pet tortoise or turtle if you die